andreamari/polyquantum_test/README.md

 ```
 /docs/42/1-idea.md
 ```
-- Always start with `1-` for the seed document.
+- Always start the file name with `1-` for the seed document.
 - In every document, always include **author(s)** and **affiliation(s)**.
 - Suggested citation formats:
   - Whole research project: `Polyquantum 42 (2025)`.